SVGGraph options: log_axis_y

 - Supported by:

-- Bar3DGraph BarAndLineGraph BarGraph BoxAndWhiskerGraph BubbleGraph CylinderGraph FloatingBarGraph GroupedBar3DGraph GroupedBarGraph GroupedCylinderGraph Histogram HorizontalBarGraph HorizontalFloatingBarGraph HorizontalGroupedBarGraph LineGraph MultiLineGraph MultiRadarGraph MultiScatterGraph RadarGraph ScatterGraph
+- Bar3DGraph BarAndLineGraph BarGraph BoxAndWhiskerGraph BubbleGraph CandlestickGraph CylinderGraph FloatingBarGraph GroupedBar3DGraph GroupedBarGraph GroupedCylinderGraph Histogram HorizontalBarGraph HorizontalFloatingBarGraph HorizontalGroupedBarGraph LineGraph MultiLineGraph MultiRadarGraph MultiScatterGraph RadarGraph ScatterGraph

 Enables logarithmic Y-axis divisions.

 This option changes the Y-axis divisions from evenly-spaced values to a logarithmic scale.
 Logarithmic scales cannot show a 0 value, so attempting to set a minimum (or maximum) for the axis that has a 0 value will cause an error.
 The minimum and maximum must have the same sign for the same reason.

 For multiple Y-axis graphs the option supports an array containing a true or false value for each axis, for example:

 $settings['log_axis_y'] = array(true, false);